kilpkonn/msc-thesis/main.typ

 The user wants to also pass `my_string` to ```rust bar(...)``` but this does not satisfy the borrow checking rules as the value was moved to ```rust foo(...)``` on the previous line.
 The simplest fix for it is to change the previous line to ```rust foo(my_string.clone())``` so that the value is not moved.
 This however can only be done by the programmer as there are other ways to solve it, for example making the functions take the reference instead of value.
-As also described in @usability-of-ownership the most common way to handle borrow checker errors is to write the code first and then fix the errors as they come up.
+As also described in @usability-of-ownership, a common way to handle borrow checker errors is to write the code first and then fix the errors as they come up.
 Inspired by this we believe that is better to suggest items that make the program do not borrow check than not suggest them at all.
 If we only suggest items that borrow check the ```rust bar(my_string)``` function call would be ruled out as there is no way to call it without modifying the rest of the program.